franz-deleon/OAuth2Provider/README.md

                 ),
             ),

-            // f.
+            // g.
 Scope Util
-            //    The 'scope_util' key is managed by Service\Factory\ServerFeature\ScopeTypeFactory
+            //    - The 'scope_util' key is initialized by Service\Factory\ServerFeature\ScopeTypeFactory
-            //    and initialized objects are stored in container Container\ScopeTypeContainer.
+            //    - Initialized objects are stored in container Container\ScopeTypeContainer.
+            //    - The configuration objects can be found in OAuth2Provider\Options\ScopeType\*
             //
             //    The list below shows the available Scope Util type(s) strategies and usages:
             //
             //    1. scope
+            //
             'scope_util' => array(
                 // 1. scope
                 'name' => 'scope',